milojezek/milojezek/README.md

 - 👋 My name is Miloslav, but I also go by Milo, Mille, or Milek
-- ⚡ I'm super interested in SW development, travelling, and languages
-- 🛠️ I create web apps using JavaScript, React, HTML and CSS at work
+- 🛠️ Creating web apps using JavaScript, React, HTML and CSS at work
-- 🌱 But I'm learning back-end development, and want to grow in this area
+- 🌱 Learning back-end development, and want to grow in this area
 - 🐣 Besides my work projects, I'm currently working on Chickenbook
+- ⚡ Besides programming I'm into travelling and language learning

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=milojezek&layout=compact)